stanley-gu/qual/proposal.md

 similar to bone formation and remodeling. [@Bostrom1993; @Giachelli1993; @Ding2006]

 Calcification can occur in either the media (within vessel walls) or intima (vessel lumen interior).
-Intimal calcification is frequently seen in conditions related to atheroschlerosis [@Nakamura2009].
-Medial calcification, also known as Monckeberg's arteriosclerosis, increases in prevalence in populations with increased age, diabetes mellitus, chronic kidney disease, chronic inflammation, and genetic disorders. [@Micheletti2008]
+Intimal vascular calcification (IVC) is frequently seen in conditions related to atheroschlerosis [@Nakamura2009].
+Medial vascular calcification (MVC), also known as Monckeberg's arteriosclerosis, increases in prevalence in populations with increased age, diabetes mellitus, chronic kidney disease, chronic inflammation, and genetic disorders. [@Micheletti2008]

 ## Arterial Calcification due to Deficiency of CD73 (ACDC)